What is pyometra?

-The preferred treatment is to surgically remove the infected uterus and ovaries, or perform an ovariohysterectomy ("spay").
+The preferred treatment is to surgically remove the infected uterus and ovaries by performing an ovariohysterectomy (spay).
 Dogs diagnosed in the early stage of the disease are very good surgical candidates.
 The surgery is somewhat more complicated than a routine spay at this stage.
 However, most dogs are diagnosed with pyometra when they are quite ill resulting in a more complicated surgical procedure and a longer period of hospitalization.
 Intravenous fluids are required to stabilize the dog before and after surgery.
 Antibiotics are usually given for two weeks after surgery.

 My dog is a valuable breeding female.
 Is there a treatment other than surgery?

-1. They cause side effects including restlessness, panting, vomiting, defecation, salivation, and abdominal pain.
-The side effects occur within about fifteen minutes after administration and often last for a few hours.
+1. Prostaglandins cause side effects including restlessness, panting, vomiting, defecation, salivation, and abdominal pain.
+The side effects occur within minutes after administration and can last for a few hours.
 They become progressively milder with each successive treatment.
 The pain may be decreased by walking or exercising the dog for about 30 minutes following an injection.

 3. Because prostaglandins cause the uterus to contract, it is possible for the uterus to rupture and spill infection into the abdominal cavity resulting in the severely life-threatening condition known as peritonitis.
 This is most likely to happen when the cervix is closed.

 The use of prostaglandins to treat pyometra has variable rates of success, recurrence of the disease, and successful breading in the future.
 Your veterinarian will help you decide the best course of treatment depending on the specific situation for your dog.